What Should I Do If My Dog is Coughing & Gagging

 Should I Call the Vet?

-If the cough is repetitive or when they’re laying down, call the vet.
+If the cough is repetitive or when they’re lying down, call the vet.
 If they sound like something is lodged in their throat, ask your vet whether to induce vomiting or bring them into the office.
-Catching a cough early can improve your pet’s health and happiness.
+Gagging and coughing could be caused by something as simple as grass stuck in their throat or an easy-to-treat case of kennel cough.
+However, a coughing dog could be a sign of a serious condition that could endanger your dog.
+Catching a cough early can improve your pet’s health and happiness, and even save their life.